 - "The Reason You Suck" Speech: Nenji pretty much lays it out to Nanaka while back in her 17 year old state of mind on the school trip.
 She responds by giving him repeated slaps.

 - Training Montage: Nanaka learning to play the piano.

 - Trauma-Induced Amnesia: The premise of the series.

 - Unwanted Harem: Nenji's got at least 3 girls who want him, a 6 year old, a 17 year old who thinks she's 6 years old, and regular high school girl who's the sanest of the bunch.

 - Unlucky Childhood Friend: In the manga, Nanaka.
 See the trope below

-- Victorious Childhood Friend: In the manga, Amemiya scores Nenji, even though it's implied it'll only be completely set in stone when Nanaka will wake up from her coma, as both Amemiya and Nenji agreed to put their relation on hold so that Nenji can fully concentrate on taking care of Nanaka until then.
+- Victorious Childhood Friend: In the manga, Amemiya scores Nenji, even though it's implied it'll only be completely set in stone when Nanaka will wake up from her coma, as both Amemiya and Nenji agreed to put their relationship on hold so that Nenji can fully concentrate on taking care of Nanaka until then.

 - We Want Our Jerk Back (Don't We?): Nanaka, who at 17 is very much a jerk, unlike 6-year-old Nanaka.